18 Aug Can marijuana affect your menstrual cycle?

-Even though recreational and medicinal marijuana use has become more common, and it’s been getting legalized in more areas, unfortunately research has not kept up with the times; there aren’t a whole lot of recent studies that examine its impact on female reproduction.
+Unfortunately, despite marijuana’s growing widespread use, research has not kept up with the times.
+There aren’t a lot of recent studies that examine its impact on female reproduction.

 Pot can shorten your luteal phase